tc39/proposal-compartments/README.md

 // Compartments support ECMAScript modules and linkage to other kinds of modules,
 // notably allowing for JSON or WASM.
+// SyntheticModuleRecord is a *protocol* that compartments recognize if
+// the `record` property of a ModuleDescriptor is neither a string nor
+// an object that passes a StaticModuleRecord brand check.
-// These must provide an initializer function and may declare bindings for
+// These amy provide an initializer function and may declare bindings for
 // imported or exported names.
 // The bindings correspond to the equivalent `import` and `export` declarations
 // of an ECMAScript module.
-type ThirdPartyStaticModuleRecord = {
+type SyntheticStaticModuleRecord = {
   bindings?: Array<Binding>,
   // Initializes the module if it is imported.
   // Initialize may return a promise, indicating that the module uses
   // the equivalent of top-level-await.
   // XXX The compartment will leave that promise to dangle, so an eventual
-  // rejection will necessarily go unhandled. initialize(environment: ModuleEnvironmentRecord, {
+  // rejection will necessarily go unhandled. initialize?: (environment: ModuleEnvironmentRecord, {
     import?: (importSpecifier: string) => Promise<ModuleExportsNamespace>,
     importMeta?: Object
-  }),
+  }) => void,
   // Indicates that initialize needs to receive a dynamic import function that
-  // closes over the referrer module specifier.
+  // closes over the referrer module specifier. needsImport?: boolean,
-  needsImport: boolean,
-  // Indicates that initialize needs to receive an importMeta.
+  // Indicates that initialize needs to receive an importMeta. needsImportMeta?: boolean,
-  needsImportMeta: boolean,
 };

 // Static module records are an opaque token representing the compilation
 // of a module that can be reused across multiple compartments. interface StaticModuleRecord {
   // Static module records can be constructed from source.
-  // XS allows third-party module records and source descriptors to
+  // XS allows synthetic module records and source descriptors to
   // be precompiled as well.
   constructor(source: string);